 Waleed awakens in his ivory tower and peruses a room full of suits.
-He ponders today’s garbs as he tries to pick the suit that screams, “most successful Gold Logie winner, Islamic TV personality and ethnic trailblazer on a prime time slot, of all fucking time”.
+He ponders today’s garbs as he tries to pick the suit that screams, “most successful Gold Logie winner, Islamic TV personality and ethnic trailblazer on a prime time slot, of all damn time”.
 Navy blue, bingo.

 His left hand is itching to pull down Australia’s dacks and give it a good self-righteous spank on its ignorant arse.
 Without his 3 minute summaries of obvious issues, the nation would go down the gurgler.
 He knows this, he needs this.